FAQ

 Where are Dunable guitars, basses, and pickups made?

-Our new DE series is manufactured in South Korea.
+Dunable DE series guitars, basses, and pickups are manufactured in South Korea.

 Where can I try a Dunable guitar or bass?

-Check our "How To Buy" page at the top of this webpage for a list of our dealers in North America, South America, and Europe/UK!
+Check our "Where To Buy" page at the top of this webpage for a list of our dealers in North America, South America, and Europe/UK!

 How does the custom shop order process work?